 The new Apple Mac processors will also feature a similar architecture to the chips found inside the iPhone and iPad, allowing for smoother software transitions between ecosystems.
 This could potentially increase the number of apps made available to Macs in the future.

 There are so many benefits here that you should definitely wait for Apple Silicon Macs where possible.
-That said, Apple has confirmed it will continue to support Intel Macs for the foreseeable future, so if you see an Intel Mac that’s had a significant price reduction then it may still be a worthwhile buy.
+That said, Apple has confirmed it will continue to support Intel Macs for the foreseeable future, so if you see an Intel Mac that’s had a significant price reduction, it may still be a worthwhile buy.